lewismazzei/ASCII-Snake/README.md

-# HTB_2017
+# WordSnake

-Attempt building an ASCII themed implementation of snake where you try and collect letters to form a target word.
+An ASCII themed implementation of snake where you try and collect letters to form a target word.

+Developed during Hack The Burgh 2017.